cs582/CLIP_implementation/README.md

 ## Data

-The dataset used in this project was created from scratch for this specific task, it was created by scraping through Wikipedia and Unsquash and I named it WI-10M.
+The dataset used in this project was created from scratch for this specific task, it was created by scraping through Wikipedia and Unsquash and I named it WKIT-24M.

+<em>The following steps are to recreate the dataset from scratch.
+However, the full online
+dataset is already available and you can cite it as shown bellow</em>.

+>

+<em>If you already posses the csv called 'WKIT_24M_dataset.csv', you can jump to the next sub section</em>.

+### Dataset construction

-The steps to build this dataset are the following:
+The steps to build this dataset were the following:

 1. Download a Wikipedia Dumpfile or use Wikipedia's API to retrieve all article's titles.
 2. Scrape through the whole pages' body searching for all words in english and counting each word's occurrence.